hugojosefson/shipit/README.md

 After forking from [justinawrey/shipit](https://github.com/justinawrey/shipit), these are the most notable differences from upstream:

+- [x] Require that there are no uncommitted changes before running `@hugojosefson/shipit`.
 - [x] Include **more commit types** under an "Other" section in the release notes.
 They are considered to be at the patch level.
 - [x] Any commit with `!` is considered a **breaking change**.